Last Updated: 4/19/2022 | April 19th, 2022

 In the last few years, more and more hostels have started opening up in Los Angeles and a city that was filled with only a couple now has dozens.
-While most used be located in Santa Monica or West Hollywood, you’ll find hostels spread out all over the city now.
+While most used to be located in Santa Monica or West Hollywood, you’ll find hostels spread out all over the city now.

-That’s great, because LA itself is super spread out and it’s a pain in the butt to get anywhere.
+That’s great because LA itself is super spread out and it’s a pain in the butt to get anywhere.
 Now, if you want to stay in a hostel, you’re no longer confined to just a few parts of town.

 The city is your oyster!

 I’ve been visiting LA for a decade and have stayed in dozens upon dozens of places.
 There are a lot of things to consider when selecting a hostel.
 The top four when picking the best hostel in Los Angeles are:

 - Location – LA is huge and it can take some time to get around.
 Pick a place that is central to the sites and nightlife you want to see.
 All the hostels listed here are in central locations.